JannieI/canvas-workstation-V3/src/app/roadmap.md

     - make Palette button sizes dynamic - small, medium, large, and make this a user setting.
 Make sure div around it is also sized dynamically.
     ButtonBars: Decide on what to do with Widget- and Shape-ButtonBars and 2 forms - AFTER UI and functionality has been decided.
 Maybe remove them, or only allow for order ...
 For now,palette cannot be changed.
     - expand palette / menus: add regularly used tasks, ie add a circle (with one click)
+    - generalise this: user can record task!!
+For example, add arrow, gray with black border at 45 degrees = recorded and add as a button !!!
     - make icons draggable - like Ubuntu palette on left !